mhoss97/Educational-platform-for-buildings/README2.md

 - **Python 3.9 or higher**: Needed to run the scripts.
 - **Conda**: Recommended for managing Python libraries and environments.
 - **EnergyPlus**: Essential for building simulations.
-- **EnergyPlusToFMU**: Allows for generating FMU files from EnergyPlus models.

 ### Dependencies
 Use Conda and pip to install the required libraries.
 For complex dependencies like `pyfmi`, Conda Forge is recommended.
 Here are the commands to install all necessary dependencies: